 The GE brings together EY's leadership functions, services and geographies.
-As of 1 July 2021, it is chaired by the Chairman and CEO of EYG, and includes its Global Managing Partners of Client Service and Business Enablement; the Area Managing Partners; the global functional leadership for Talent; the leaders of the global service lines - Assurance, Consulting, Strategy and Transactions, and Tax; and one EYG member firm partner on rotation.
+As of 1 July 2021, it is chaired by the Chairman and chief executive officer (CEO) of EYG and includes its Global Managing Partners of Client Service and Business Enablement; the Area Managing Partners; the global functional leadership for Talent; the leaders of the global service lines - Assurance, Consulting, Strategy and Transactions, and Tax; and one EYG member firm partner on rotation.